Physician Engagement

 Jack Silversin with Gary Kaplan, MD CEO and Chair, Virginia Mason Medical Center, Seattle, WA

-Minicourse: Engaging Physician in Care Transformation IHI National Forum on Quality Improvement in Healthcare 2011, 2019, 2009
+Minicourse: Engaging Physician in Care Transformation IHI National Forum on Quality Improvement in Healthcare 2013, 2012, 2011, 2010, 2009

 Physicians and Hospitals Together: Yes we can!
-Engaging Physicians in Care Improvement Executive Seminar for Dutch Healthcare Executives Zorgvisie Magazine Reed Business Media Houten, The Netherlands, October 2012
+Engaging Physicians in Care Improvement Executive Seminar for Dutch Healthcare Executives Zorgvisie Magazine Reed Business Media Houten, The Netherlands, January 2014, October 2012

 How Do We Build Physician Leadership And Engagement to Support Patient Safety?
 Patient Safety Congress 2012 (UK): May 2012